3DCoded/SlicerBackUp/README.md

 ## Installation

+> [!NOTE]
-NOTE: This was written out of necessity and not originally intended to be a public project, so don't exactly expect [3MS](https://3ms.3dcoded.xyz/)-level documentation...
+> This was written out of necessity and not originally intended to be a public project, so don't exactly expect [3MS](https://3ms.3dcoded.xyz/)-level documentation...

 1. Install [Python](https://www.python.org/)
 2. Install [Pipenv](https://pipenv.pypa.io/en/latest/)